Science Storytime: Pierre the Penguin

 illustrated by Laura Regan

-May is Children's Book Month!
-We will celebrate by reading about one of the Academy's most famous residents, Pierre the penguin!
+January 18th was Penguin Awareness Day!
+We will celebrated by reading about one of the Academy's most famous residents, Pierre the penguin!

-Throughout the reading time, we will pause to make observations, predict what would happen next, and think about how we would help Pierre.
-After reading the book, the students will dive into our penguin colony via our web cameras.
-At the end of the program, we will explore what it is like to be a penguin by waddling and swimming like one.
+Throughout the reading time, we paused to make observations, predict what would happen next, and think about how we would help Pierre.
+After reading the book, the students dove into our penguin colony via our web cameras.
+At the end of the program, we explored what it is like to be a penguin by waddling and swimming like one.

 "My students loved seeing the live cameras and having their names/questions mentioned by the educator.
 They also loved learning about Pierre the Penguin, since we'd done some background prep on penguins."